L2G/homebrew/README.i18n.md

    as the key.
  * For multi-line strings, put a pipe (`|`) on the same line as the key, then put each line below it.
 Indent the lines two spaces farther than the key.
-The lines will be stripped automatically (just like using Homebrew's `undent` utility method).
+The lines will be stripped automatically, obviating the need for Homebrew's `undent` utility method.

 ----
 [r18n-core]:     https://rubygems.org/gems/r18n-core